simplyatul/simplyatul.github.io/_posts/2024-12-09-Container-Networking.md

 ---

 # Intro...
-My first encounter with Container was - I had performed load testing on an application using [JMeter][1].
-So rather installing [JMeter][1] on multiple Virtual Machines (VMs), I ended deploying them on multiple Containers on a single VM.
+My first encounter with container was - I had performed load testing on an application using [JMeter][1].
+So rather installing [JMeter][1] on multiple Virtual Machines (VMs), I ended deploying them on multiple containers on a single VM.

-I still remember, I was curious to understand how a Container can manage to keep applications isolated.
-I was interested understanding networking part more specifically.
+I still remember, I was curious to understand how a container can manage to keep applications isolated.
+I was interested in understanding networking part specifically.

 When I searched, lot of terms coined around.
 Like [veth](https://man7.org/linux/man-pages/man4/veth.4.html), [bridges](https://en.wikipedia.org/wiki/Network_bridge), [Linux Namespaces](https://en.wikipedia.org/wiki/Linux_namespaces), [cgroups](https://en.wikipedia.org/wiki/Cgroups).
 I had lot of queries in my mind too.

-- How a network packet traverse from Host to Container and vice-versa?
+- How a network packet traverse from Host to container and vice-versa?
-- How Container maintains separate network space for themselves?
+- How container maintains separate network space for themselves?
-- Post installing docker, I see ```docker0``` device in ```$ ip a``` command output.
-What is it's use?
+- Post installing docker, I see ```docker0``` device in ```ip a``` command output.
+What is its use?
 - Post creating container, I see ```eth0@if5``` device in container, whereas ```veth6e6a37e@if4``` device on Host.
 Are they related to ```docker0``` device?
 - And many more...